sromku/android-storage/README.md

 storage.createFile("MyDirName", "fileName", "this is the secret data");
 ```

-If we open the file to see it's content then we will something like this: `„f°α�ΤG†_iΐp` .
+If we open the file to see it's content then it we will something like this: `„f°α�ΤG†_iΐp` .
 It looks good :)

 And now, read the file data with the same api:
 ``` java